-I started on this inward journey from quite a young age when I was tired of my life being ran by my mind and all the unconscious fears that were holding me back, I was scared to be the true me, I was scared of the feelings I felt, I often condemned myself because I thought any 'negative feelings' were bad, so I hid them away from the world around me.
+I started on this journey at quite a young age when I was tired of my life being ran by my mind and all the unconscious fears that were holding me back.
+I was scared to be the true me, I was scared of the feelings I felt, I condemned them, thinking fear, and anything negative was bad, so I hid it away.

 I knew I wanted a way to relax into my true being, I knew there was something more beautiful than the limitations of the mind..
-I wanted to be able to relate better with others, I wanted to relate from my heart not my thinking mind with all it's fear and insecurity.
+I wanted to be able to relate better with others, from my heart, not my thinking mind with all it’s fear and insecurity.

-The first spiritual book that spoke of learning this inward awareness I found and read was a book called “The Peaceful Warrior”.
+The first spiritual book that spoke of learning awareness and going inward I ever read was a book called: “The Peaceful Warrior”.

 Although it seemed like an elusive state of being to me at the time, I knew I would find a way to live like this as often as possible.

 I wanted to be in love with the moment, I wanted to see the world from my heart, with love in my heart.